stellaexp/interactive-frontend-project/README.md

 I have deployed this project to GitHub Pages - you can find the live version [here](https://stellaexp.github.io/interactive-frontend-project/):

-I did this following these steps:
+I deployed my project following these steps:

 1. Created repository.
 2. Pushed all changes to repository.
-3. Navigate to the 'settings' tab on the top right navigation bar, under project name.
+3. Navigate to 'settings' tab on Github.
+Found on the top right navigation bar, under project name.
 4. Selected GitHub Pages.
 5. Published project.